-The Nuclear Medicine Department performs scans and tests which look at how different parts of the body function.
+The Nuclear Medicine Department at Heartlands and Good Hope Hospitals perform scans and tests which look at how different parts of the body function.
 About half of scans that are performed are bone scans and these are required for a number of reasons including looking for difficult to detect fractures, loose joint replacements, rheumatology assessments, as well as to exclude secondary tumours after a cancer diagnosis.

 Some of the other scans performed include lung scans to look for blood clots (pulmonary emboli), kidney scans to see how the kidneys are functioning or draining, sentinel node scans to show lymph drainage of a tumour prior to surgery, white cell scans to look for infections, brain scans to distinguish between Parkinson’s Syndrome or essential tremor, parathyroid & thyroid scans to look for cysts and lumps, as well as heart scans to look at the blood supply to the heart muscle in those suffering from angina (chest pains), plus many others.

 Most scans require the administration of a small injection, similar to a blood test, to introduce a scanning agent.
 Different scanning agents enable us to scan different parts of the body, and different scans have different delay times.
 Some scans require you to be scanned immediately after the injection, others after 2, 3, 4, 24 or even 48 hours depending what scan the Doctor or Consultant has asked us to perform.